 - Swelling in the ankles, feet, legs, stomach, or neck

 Your primary care provider (PCP) may talk with you about your risk for heart disease and conduct tests to check your heart and blood flow.
-Things your PCP will be looking at include:
+Things your PCP will be looking at for heart disease include:

 - Blood pressure